tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-13-advice-early-in-career.md

 ### 1. Read

 Reading introduces you to new information, which helps you continue learning.
-Continuing to learn helps you keep an open mind and stay receptive to new information that might contradict existing information you have.
+Continuing to learn helps you keep an open mind and stay receptive to new information that might contradict or supplement existing information you have.

-In reading, focus on high-value content, such as books, journal articles, or in-depth articles.
+In reading, focus on high-value content, such as books, journal articles, or in-depth content.
 Scrolling Twitter and other social media feeds involves reading but the information is often low-value.
+Print content out, and annotate as you read.

-Without any incoming information through reading, we will continue operating on our existing knowledge and experiences.
-We'll be more likely to remain fixed and repeat our same strategies again and again.
+Without any incoming information through reading, we continue operating on our existing knowledge and experiences.
+As such, we'll be more likely to remain fixed and repeat our same approach again and again.

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/advice_read.png" alt="" /><figcaption></figcaption></figure>

 ### 2. Experiment

-Experimenting with new techniques, tactics, tools, and processes can be a way to expose you to new information as well.
+Experimenting with new techniques, tactics, tools, and processes can be a way to expose you to new ideas as well.
 The experiments might change previous assumptions or lead you to new epiphanies or other insights.

 When I did my [smartphone experiment](/blog/awakening-moment-to-how-smartphones-fragment-our-attention/) and gave up my smartphone for a time, it led to many new ideas and feelings.
 Another experiment, [moving from WordPress to Jekyll](/2015/05/29/moved-my-blog-from-wordpress-to-jekyll/), and then [adopting docs-as-code tools for documentation](/2018/07/03/docs-as-code-after-three-years/), likewise led to many new realizations and ideas.

 In this post, I'm experimenting with a new tool for creating images: [Midjourney](https://midjourney.com).
-Using AI led me to question some techno-skeptic trends that I'd recently been following, and I started to believe that maybe anything is possible with tech.
+Using this art AI tool led me to question some techno-skeptic ideas that I'd recently been following, and I started to believe that maybe anything is possible with tech (even autonomous driving).
 Perhaps I just wasn't patient enough.

 Experimentation should naturally follow from reading.
 If you're learning new ideas from the books you're reading, try them out.